 Woods Ravine Farm is a new name for a very old farm.
 The property, located on County Route 33 at the edge of Norwich, New York, was a dairy farm for many years.
 The original owners had a roadside farm stand as well.
 We're Darryl Wood and Toby Wollin and we bought the property in 2014.
-We're just re-establishing the market garden and adding a perennial and shrub nursery.
+We've established a perennial and shrub nursery.

 Darryl and I have been gardening for almost 40 years and one thing we've learned is this: What is written about a plant/shrub/tree in the literature or printed on the tag at the nursery or 'big box store' is only half the story.
 For years, we struggled with plants, shrubs and fruit trees which 'on paper' were good choices for our property.
 The USDA hardiness zone maps always put us in Zone 5.